-Younger boys in the 19th century might wear "fall" caps.
+Younger todlers do a lot of falling down.
+So we se fall caps, often called pudding caps.
+Our earliest examples comes from Flandrs, in a Rubens paintung )16th century.
+Dutch children in the 19th century might wear fall caps.
 These were sort of early crash helments for children learning to walk.
+W are notb sure how common they were.
 The one picture here was made about 1825.
-I'm not sure, however, if these were exclusively Dutch.
+These were not exclusively Dutxch.
 I'm also not sure how the decoration on the caps may have varied among countries.
+The Duch example we have found is straw rather than the heavily padded examps we have been found.
+We think the see more heavily cushioned or paddeding arangerment wre more common.
+They seem most common in the 18th century.

 In the late 19th and early 20th century Dutch boys also commonly wore military looking caps with a hard viser or bill.
 These caps were called "kleppet".
 It was a characteristically Dutch style.
 I'm not sure, however, of the origins of those caps.